ganltc/pages/content/nfs/nfspd.rst

    accidentally start it, so we prefer to mask the Linux kernel NFS service (``systemctl mask nfs-server``).

-2. ** Clients with multiple ip addresses **

-   Explain the issue here

-3. ** security settings **
+2. ** security settings **

    NFV4 is affected more than NFSv3 due to NFSv4 pseudo traversal.
-   Explain with examples, submounts/export issues
+If /A is exported with 'krb5' only authentication and subdirectory /A/B is exported with 'SYS' only authentication, mount of '/A/B' would fail unless the NFS client tries krb5 for /A and then 'SYS' for /A/B.

 NFS client or application hang due to NLM locks
 ================================================

-Linux NFS client and kernel NFS server use the same network lock manager.  nfs-ganesha has its own network lock manager.
-This means we can't have Linux NFS client with an NFSv3 mount and nfs-ganesha running at the same time.
-If you mount an NFS export with NFSv3 on the node running ganesha, it would take NLM port preventing ganesha servicing any NLM requests.
+Linux NFS client and kernel NFS server use the same network lock manager.
+NFS-Ganesha has its own network lock manager.
+This means we can't have Linux NFS client with an NFSv3 mount and NFS-Ganesha running at the same time.
+If you mount an NFS export with NFSv3 on the node running NFS-Ganesha it would take NLM port preventing NFS-Ganesha servicing any NLM requests.

 Ganesha registers only version 4 NLM for tcp and udp.
 So you only see two nlockmgr lines in "rcpinfo -p" output::